KahyberthG/todo-node-app/README.md

 # todo-node-app
 All-app application made in node, to schedule tasks, list tasks and complete tasks

-## It is necessary to have the following packages installed for this to work
+## You need to install the dependencies for it to work.
 ```
-npm i colors
+colors
-npm i uuid
+uuid
+inquirer

-npm i inquirer
+use: npm install
 ```
 ## Run ▶️